-AMERICAN HISTORY THROUGH FILM I 1/2 CREDIT - SEMESTER
+AMERICAN HISTORY THROUGH FILM I

 Since Thomas Edison created the first motion picture camera in 1891, America history through film has played a large part in American culture.
 Although many people love watching films purely for enjoyment and amusement, films can also be reenactments with a detailed record of events.
 The films watched in this class will focus on four elements: 1) factual records/events, 2) atmosphere of the time period, 3) analogy of historical events, and 4) a lesson in historiography.
-Films include: "Last of the Mohicans", "The Patriot", "Glory", "Dances with Wolves", "The Untouchables", "1917", "Hacksaw Ridge", and "Midway".